Andrew A. Zashin

 Details

-Andrew A. Zashin is an attorney with the Zashin & Rich law firm, which has office locations in Cleveland and Columbus.
+Andrew A. Zashin is an attorney with the Zashin Law Firm, LLC, which has office locations in Cleveland.
 Through his practice, Mr. Zashin assists individuals and families throughout Ohio with their sensitive and challenging legal needs related to any of the following:

 · Contested and uncontested divorce